 The local area has a long tradition with cycling, in fact legend has it that the first pedal cycle was invented here by Kirkpatrick Macmillan.
 Long rods and swing arms were linked to a foot treadle to created a rear wheel drive.
 Electric bikes are much more sophisticated than that early 1840’s machine and much easier to balance and ride.

 An electric bike is a green form of transport.
 With a full charge only costing a few pence it can be an easy, low cost means of commuting.
-Electric bikes take the strain out of riding and allow the rider to arrive fresh and ready for the day, they can also help with the journey home after a busy day.
+Electric bikes take the strain out of riding and allow the rider to arrive fresh and ready for the day.
+Tthey can also help with the journey home after a busy day.

 Electric motor assistance allows riders to cope with hills and headwinds making electric bikes popular with leisure riders.
 A Batribike has user adjustable power levels so that the rider can choose the level of assistance that is right for them.
-A range of different frame styles including step-through, folding and full suspension MTB allows the customer to choose the right bike for them.
+A range of different frame styles including step-through, folding and MTB allows the customer to choose the right style for their requirements.

 Local cycle routes